cdreier/slide-serve/README.md

 for really, really fast slide-creation and iteration and a good *developer*-experience i created this server

+please take a look at the [extended example presentation](http://htmlpreview.github.io/?https://github.com/cdreier/slide-serve/blob/master/example_html/Slide.html) from slide-html

+## quickstart

-for a tutorial and demo, download the latest binary for your platform from the [release page](https://github.com/cdreier/slide-serve/releases/latest), start it without any flag, and visit your browser at [http://127.0.0.1:8080](http://127.0.0.1:8080)
+download the latest binary for your platform from the [release page](https://github.com/cdreier/slide-serve/releases/latest), start it without any flag, and visit your browser at [http://127.0.0.1:8080](http://127.0.0.1:8080)

 ## features